cdeiac/energylevel-recalibration/README.md

 Garmin's Body Battery is often considered as a fun gimmick and rarely do athletes take it into consideration when planning their training.
 One
 This application accesses personal health data
-Garmin has a feature known as the Body BatteryTM model, which estimates a person’s energy level based on their individual health data.
+Garmin has a feature known as the Body Battery model, which estimates a person’s energy level based on their individual health data.
 The model takes into account factors such as sleep, stress, and physical activity to provide an overall assessment of the wearer’s energy levels.
 This feature provides interesting insights into a person’s well-being, however it is often considered as a fun gimmick for the following reasons.
 First, the model is